Z Wave vs Zigbee - Zigbee winner

 Conclusion: Z Wave vs Zigbee

-Historically, Z Wave vs Zigbee has been an extremely close “competition”, often leaning in favor of Z Wave, due to its superior interoperability and ease of use.
+Historically, Z Wave vs Zigbee has been an extremely close “competition,” often leaning in favor of Z Wave, due to its superior interoperability and ease of use.

-In my opinion, while the competition is still somewhat close, Zigbee comes out on top by a small margin in 2022 and the foreseeable future.
+While the competition is still somewhat close, Zigbee comes out on top by a small margin in 2022 and the foreseeable future.

 Z Wave vs Zigbee - Zigbee winner

-It is hard to ignore the marketshare that Zigbee has won.
+It is hard to ignore the market share that Zigbee has won.
 And their inclusion in the 2020 Smart Home Open-Source Standard Collaboration.
 And, more notably, Z Wave’s exclusion from this collab.

 Personally, I don’t think either protocol is in danger of going away any time soon.
 If you make me choose which one I think will be here for the next 20 years, I’m going with Zigbee.